Swapppyy/Celebrity_search_application_using_Langchain/README.md

 # Celebrity Search Application using LangChain and OpenAI

-This project is a demonstration of building a simple celebrity search application using LangChain, Streamlit, and OpenAI API.
+Built a simple celebrity search application using LangChain, Streamlit, and OpenAI API.
 The application is designed to search for information about celebrities using a custom large language model (LLM) and provides a seamless user experience with a conversational interface.
+You can also do a custom search for the celebrities for different timelines.

 ## Features